Take a Walk Through the Beaufort Historic District

 blue bottle tree

 A drive through America’s old south will lead you to encounter a tradition kept alive through our Gullah friends.
-Bottle trees are placed in the yards of many a southerner, but their roots date back deeply into African culture.
+Bottle trees are placed in the yards of many southerners, but their roots date back deeply into African culture.

 blue bottle tree